Who can provide a reference for me?

 Some students can and do choose to work part time whilst studying.
 However, whilst it is possible, please keep in mind that we do run an intensive 2-year programme.

 We recommend that if you choose to work part time, you work no more than 12 hours a week.
-If you are studying on a Tier 4 visa, you chould check your visa entitlements.

 How does a 2-year accelerated degree work?